githubhelp/otherwip/documentation/support/index.md

 EmonHub support
 ---------------------

-Since emonHub is open-source software developed by enthusiasts on a voluntary basis so there is no official support as such, but as part of the OpenEnergyMonitor project the main source of support is the OEM forum.
+Since emonHub is open-source software developed by enthusiasts on a voluntary basis there is no "official" support as such, but as part of the OpenEnergyMonitor project the main source of support is the OEM forum.

 It is the intention of this site to try and document some information to assist in the more common tasks such as installation and is in no way complete as development is currently active and emonHub is still evolving.